Results from the T2K experiment on neutrino mixing including a new far detector $\mu$-like sample

-The FC-corrected Frequentist confidence intervals for \deltacp are shown in \autoref{Fig::contour_dcp_1D_wRC_FC}.
-The best-fit value was $\deltacp=-2.18\substack{+1.22 \\ -0.47}$ (\deltacp$=-1.37\substack{+0.41 \\ -1.28}$) for normal (inverted) ordering with the RC applied.
-The data preferred values of \deltacp close to $-\frac{\pi}{2}$ radians, excluding values around $+\frac{\pi}{2}$ radians at $>$3$\sigma$, and excluding the CP-conserving values of 0 and $\pi$ at 90\% confidence.
-However, a SDS was found which causes the result to no longer exclude $\deltacp = \pi$ at 90\% confidence.
+The FC-corrected frequentist confidence intervals for \deltacp are shown in \autoref{Fig::contour_dcp_1D_wRC_FC}.
+The best-fit value is $\deltacp=-2.18\substack{+1.22 \\ -0.47}$ (\deltacp$=-1.37\substack{+0.41 \\ -1.28}$) for normal (inverted) ordering with the RC applied.
+The data prefer values of \deltacp close to $-\frac{\pi}{2}$ radians, excluding values around $+\frac{\pi}{2}$ radians at $>$3$\sigma$ in both orderings.
+The CP-conserving values of 0 and $\pi$ are excluded at the 3$\sigma$ level in inverted ordering.
+In normal ordering, $\deltacp = 0$ is excluded at 90\% confidence, and although the nominal fit excludes $\deltacp=\pi$ at 90\% (\autoref{Fig::contour_dcp_1D_wRC_FC}), an SDS was found which could move the interval boundary past $\pi$, so this value is not excluded in the reported result.
 The result was statistically limited and can be expected to improve as more data is accumulated.

-\autoref{Fig::contour_dm2_32_th23_wRC} shows Frequentist confidence intervals in the \ssqthtwothree--\dmsqtwothree plane for both mass orderings.
-The data exhibited a weak preference for the upper octant of \ssqthtwothree and the normal ordering, with best-fit values of $\ssqthtwothree=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$~\si{eV^{2}}.
+\autoref{Fig::contour_dm2_32_th23_wRC} shows frequentist confidence intervals in the \ssqthtwothree--\dmsqtwothree plane for both mass orderings.
+The data exhibit a weak preference for the upper octant of \ssqthtwothree and the normal ordering, with best-fit values of $\ssqthtwothree=0.559\substack{+0.018 \\ -0.078}$ and \dmsqtwothree$=(2.506\substack{+0.039 \\ -0.052})\times 10^{-3}$~\si{eV^{2}}.
 The MCMC analysis obtains a Bayes factor with (without) the RC applied of 2.3 (1.4) for the upper octant of $\theta_{23}$ over the lower and 2.7 (1.7) for the normal over inverted ordering.

 The measurements presented thus far assume the PDG parameterization of the PMNS matrix.
-The Jarlskog invariant, \jarlcp, is a parameterization-independent way of measuring the scale of CP-violation generated by PMNS oscillations \cite{PhysRevLett.55.1039}.
+The Jarlskog invariant, \jarlcp, is a parameterization-independent way of measuring the scale of CP-violation generated by PMNS oscillations \cite{PhysRevLett.55.1039, Krastev:1988yu}.
 A zero (non-zero) value for \jarlcp indicates CP-conservation (CP-violation) in three-flavor neutrino mixing.
 The constraint on \jarlcp, obtained with the MCMC analysis, and the impact of the choice of \deltacp prior on that constraint, are shown in \autoref{Fig::Jarlskog}.
-The CP-conserving value, $\jarlcp = 0$, is excluded at the 90\% credible for both \deltacp priors: flat in \deltacp and flat in $\sin\deltacp$.
+The CP-conserving value, $\jarlcp = 0$, is excluded at the 90\% credible interval for both \deltacp priors: flat in \deltacp and flat in $\sin\deltacp$.
 Although changes in the prior were checked, the robustness of these credible intervals in \jarlcp has not been checked with SDS in this analysis.